 Conflicts and train noise related to the street-rail crossings have been identified as an issue by stakeholders.
 Lexington lies along one of the busiest segments of the Union Pacific (UP) Railroad mainline.
 This part of the UP carries more than 135 trains a day and is part of one of the longest sections of triple track in the United States.
 A focus area of the Transportation Plan relative to freight rail is the rail crossings.
 At grade rail crossings are of particular concern, as these are locations where there is the potential for conflicts between vehicle/pedestrian/bicyclist and train activities.
-Additionally, noise from train horns affects some residents of Lexington area, as trains must sound their horn when approaching a public road crossing of the rail tracks.
-Figure 66 illustrates the current at-grade and grade separated rail crossings of the UP mainline in the Lexington area.
+Additionally, noise from train horns affects some residents of Lexington area, as trains must sound their horn when approaching a public road crossing of the UP mainline in the Lexington area.